JavaScript Essentials 2 Course Completion – JSE2 Final Test Exam Answers Full 100% 2025

 - Option 2: Mentions

-is called. - Option 4: Incorrectly states that only
+genreproperty, which is added whensetGenreis called. - Option 4: Incorrectly states that only

 Question 15: